FourThievesVinegar/solderless-microlab/docs/index.md

 ### Printed Parts
 <a name="3d"></a>

-The MicroLab uses several custom parts,listed on [parts list](https://github.com/FourThievesVinegar/solderless-microlab/blob/master/docs/microlab-parts-list.xlsx), the raw and printable files for these parts can be found on the [MicroLab Part's Github repo](https://github.com/FourThievesVinegar/microlab-parts/tree/master/v6).
+The MicroLab uses several custom parts, listed on [parts list](https://github.com/FourThievesVinegar/solderless-microlab/blob/master/docs/microlab-parts-list.xlsx), the raw and printable files for these parts can be found on the [MicroLab Parts' Github repo](https://github.com/FourThievesVinegar/microlab-parts/tree/master/v6).

 Below we have linked to the printable files in the repo for the parts.
 These files have the extension .stl at the end.
 The STL file format is what 3D printers use when printing an item.